Autoscaling

 You can only place an autoscaling node group in one availability zone.

-When creating a node group, select an automatic scaling type and set the minimum, maximum, and initial number of nodes in the group.
-Kubernetes will periodically check the pod status and node load on the nodes, adjusting the group size as required:
+When creating a node group, select an autoscaling type and set the minimum, maximum, and initial number of nodes in the group.
+Kubernetes will periodically check the pod status and workloads on the nodes, adjusting the group size as required:

-- If pods cannot be assigned due to a lack of vCPUs or RAM on the existing nodes, the number of nodes in the group will gradually increase to the specified maximum size.
+- If pods cannot be assigned due to a lack of vCPUs or RAM on the existing nodes, the number of nodes in the group will gradually increase to the specified maximum.

-- If the load on the nodes is insufficient, and all pods can be assigned with fewer nodes per group, the number of nodes per group will gradually decrease to the specified minimum size.
-If a node's pods cannot be evicted within the specified period of time (7 minutes), the node is forced to stop.
-The waiting time cannot be changed.
+- If a workload on nodes is low, and all pods can be assigned to fewer nodes in a group, the number of nodes in the group will gradually decrease to the specified minimum.
+If pods on the node cannot be evicted within the specified period of time (7 minutes), the node is forced to stop.
+The timeout cannot be changed.

 Note